bitpay/cordova-plugin-qrscanner/readme.md

 ### Light

 The browser platform always returns the boolean `status.canEnableLight` as `false`, and the enableLight/disableLight methods throw the `LIGHT_UNAVAILABLE` error code.

+`status.canEnableLight` is camera specific, meaning it will return `false` if the camera in use does not have a flash.

 ### Using with Electron or NW.js